auth0/docs/articles/microsites/add-login/add-login-native-mobile-app.md

 ::::

 ::: whats-next
-  * Now that you have the authentication set up and ready to go, learn how you can manage your users.
-To see everything Auth0 has to offer on this area, [see Manage My Users](microsite-connect-users-to-your-identity-platform)
+  * Auth0 offers many ways to personalize your user's login experience using [rules](/rules) and [hooks](/hooks).
   * Most SPAs access RESTful APIs to retrieve data.
 You can do that as well using Auth0.
 For more information on this, see Call an API.
+Learn how to [Call My API from a Native/Mobile App using Auth0](/microsites/call-my-api/call-my-api-native-mobile-app).
-  * If you are building your own API and you want to secure the endpoints using Auth0, see Protect My API.
+  * If you are building your own API and you want to secure the endpoints using Auth0, see [Protect My API](/microsites/protect-my-api/protect-my-api).
 :::